PyRepair/maniple/training-data/summarize-experiment/luigi/28/prompt_response_response_1.md

     Uses `hive` invocations to find information.
     """

+    # ... omitted code ...

+    # signature of a relative function in this class
+    def partition_spec(self, partition):
+        # ... omitted code ...
+        pass

     def table_exists(self, table, database='default', partition=None):
         if partition is None:
             stdout = run_hive_cmd('use {0}; show tables like "{1}";'.format(database, table))

-            return stdout and table.lower() in map(str.lower, stdout.split())
+            return stdout and table.lower() in stdout.lower()
         else:
-            stdout = run_hive_cmd(
-                """use {0}; show partitions {1} partition ({2})""".
+            stdout = run_hive_cmd("""use %s; show partitions %s partition (%s)""" % (database, table, self.partition_spec(partition)))

-                format(database, table, self.partition_spec(partition))
-            )
+            if stdout:
+                return True
+            else:

-            return stdout != ""
+                return False
 ```

-In this corrected version, we use the `map` function to convert all table names in `stdout` to lowercase and check if the lowercase `table` exists in `stdout`.
-This makes the comparison case insensitive.

-Additionally, we modified the else block to check if the `stdout` is not empty, indicating the existence of the partition.

-By implementing these changes, the function now accurately handles both table and partition existence checks, taking into account case insensitivity for table names and properly validating the content of `stdout`.
-This should address the bug and ensure that the function operates as intended.
+This revised version of the function addresses the potential case sensitivity issue by converting both the `table` and `stdout` to lowercase before comparison, ensuring that the function handles table names in a case-insensitive manner.
+By implementing this change, the function should now return the correct result for the test case, resolving the assertion error.